ni/niveristand-aim-arinc664-custom-device/README.md

 ## License

-This AIM AFDX custom device is licensed under an MIT-style license (see LICENSE).
+This AIM ARINC 664 Custom Device is licensed under an MIT-style license (see LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.